mdancho84/mdancho84.github.io/_posts/2021-03-30-rmarkdown-visual-editor.md

 <br/>

-Let's make a professional business report in 5 minutes in HTML and PDF formats, and incorporates your data analysis in `R`​.
-Reporting used to take me much longer and is now faster with the new `Rmarkdown`​ Visual Editor.
+Let's make a professional business report in 5 minutes in HTML and PDF formats, and incorporates your data analysis in `R`.
+Reporting used to take me much longer and is now faster with the new `Rmarkdown` Visual Editor.

 Here are the links to get set up. 👇